veo-labs/openveo-plugin-generator/docs/developers/write-plugin.md

 As OpenVeo server starts, all plugins found in **node_modules/@openveo/** will be loaded.
 Each plugin can add routes and add its own pages in the back end.

-If your using [openveo-plugin-generator](https://github.com/veo-labs/openveo-plugin-generator), most of files detailled after will be automatically created and ready to use in OpenVeo.
+If your using [openveo-plugin-generator](/developers/generators#app), most of files detailed after will be automatically created and ready to use in OpenVeo.

 Let's pretend we want to create a plugin called **book** to manage a list of books.